Books

 3. Boil the rice in a big vessel (deep and wide) with lots of water in it, tip in the soaked rice along with 1 stick cinnamon, 3-4 cloves, 2 green cardamom, 1/4 tsp of Shahi jeera (caraway seeds) and more salt.
 The rice should be par cooked (meaning 3/4 cooked and rest will get cooked later)

 4. Heat oil in a deep pan, add the remaining bay leaves, cloves, cinnamon and green cardamoms.
 When they crackle, add the ginger, garlic and chilies.
 Saute for a minute and add the marinated chicken, along with the marinade.
 Cook on a medium heat till all the water dries up ( no additional water needed).
 Add the tomatoes, 1/3 of the fried onions, all the powdered spices, salt and cook till all the water from the tomatoes dries up.
-The chicken should be just cooked and dry (because it will get cooked further in the final step and if any water is left in it the rice will become
+The chicken should be just cooked and dry (because it will get cooked further in the final step and if any water is

 5. In 1/2 cup of warm milk crush a pinch of saffron strands and put some whole strands.
 Wait till it turns yellow.
 Keep on one side.